adias9/fgt-project/README.md

 flask_db            postgres:12                            "docker-entrypoint.sâ€¦"   flask_db            3 minutes ago       Up 3 minutes        0.0.0.0:5432->5432/tcp
 ```

-After the application starts, navigate to `http://localhost:4000` in your web browser or run:
+After the application starts, navigate to `http://localhost:4000` in your web browser or run to see its running:
 ```
 $ curl localhost:4000
 { "message": "hello world" }